-- The Basic Definitions of RFI, RFP, and RFQ
+- The Basic Definitions of an RFI, RFP, and RFQ

 Why?
-Because they fall under the umbrella of RFx–the “x” stands for all the different requests you’ll respond to frequently.
-Let’s look at these procurement acronyms more closely:
+Because they fall under the umbrella of RFx–the “x” stands for all the different requests you might respond to during a vendor selection process.
+Let’s look at the key differences between these key documents more closely:

-What is an RFI?
-(The One With All the Questions)
+What is a Request for Information (RFI)?
+The One With All the Questions

-What is an RFP?
-(The One to Win the Ultimate Bid)
+What is a Request for Proposal (RFP)?
+The One to Win the Ultimate Bid

-A request for proposal (RFP) is a document which asks vendors to submit proposals, in order to win business for a particular contract.
-You may also hear it referred to as a tender; this request includes a detailed overview of the project, what the company is specifically hoping to solve or achieve, and a list of questions and requirements to pinpoint the perfect vendor for the job.
+A request for proposal (RFP) is a document which asks potential suppliers to submit proposals, in order to win business for a particular contract.
+The procurement team may also refer to it as a tender; this request includes a detailed overview of the project (like a construction schedule), what the company is specifically hoping to solve or achieve, and a list of questions and requirements to help pinpoint the perfect vendor for the job.

-What is an RFQ?
-(The One That Gets Down to $$$)
+What is a Request for Quotation (RFQ)?
+The One That Gets Down to $$$

-A request for quotation (RFQ) is a document which asks vendors to submit pricing information and specifications for a product or service.
+A request for quotation (RFQ) is a document which asks vendors to submit pricing details and payment terms for a product or service.
 While an RFP often requires a price proposal for a cost estimate, an RFQ is more approximate, seeking a list of prices for quantifiable items, like equipment and supplies.
 RFQs are often sent alone or in tandem with an RFP.

 You may receive an RFI, RFP, or RFQ independently, all at once, or one after the other.
 Each of these requests play a big part in the procurement process and serve the same overall purpose: to ensure both parties make an informed decision before moving forward with a deal.